erikh/saturn/README.md

 Saturn keeps a CBOR database in ~/.saturn.db.
 Locking is not in use and you've been warned.
 We'll get there.

+## Leveraging the well features with a periodic scheduler

+The `--well` options take a duration.
+This duration is intended to roughly match the frequency at which you run the program, so that there is little to no overlay.
+This flag is provided for `saturn now` and `saturn notify`.

+Notifications (specified by a `notify` entry stanza) are only fired once in any event.
+Events, on the other hand, are shown every time they fall into the window, which is the current time, +/- the `--well` duration.

+I hope this clears things up; I was trying to figure out a good way to run this in `cron` etc without spamming myself with notifications for a long period of time.

 ## Future Plans

 -   google calendar support (maybe proton too)